SAP Supply Chain Management: Planning, Logistics, and Lifecycle in One Portfolio

 - Fleet management for owned vehicles

-The rule of thumb: start with S/4HANA embedded capabilities.
+Start with S/4HANA embedded capabilities.
 Move to EWM or TM when embedded functionality creates operational bottlenecks.
+Don’t over-engineer it.

 What About Asset Management and Product Lifecycle?

-The field service management market is valued at USD 5.49 billion and growing at a 16% CAGR (Grand View Research, 2025).
+The field service management market is valued at USD 5.49 billion, growing at 16% CAGR (Grand View Research, 2025).
 Asset management is where supply chain meets ongoing operations.

-SAP Plant Maintenance (PM) — embedded in S/4HANA — handles preventive and corrective maintenance for physical assets.
-Work orders, maintenance schedules, spare parts management, and equipment history.
+SAP Plant Maintenance (PM), embedded in S/4HANA, handles preventive and corrective maintenance.
+Work orders, maintenance schedules, spare parts management, equipment history.
+Solid, bread-and-butter stuff.

-SAP Field Service Management (FSM) extends plant maintenance to mobile workforces.
-Technicians receive work orders on mobile devices, record time and materials, capture customer signatures, and update equipment records — all in real time.
+SAP Field Service Management (FSM) extends this to mobile workforces.
+Technicians receive work orders on mobile devices, record time and materials, capture customer signatures, update equipment records in real time.

 Product Lifecycle Management capabilities within S/4HANA track products from design through manufacturing to end-of-life.
-Integration with engineering systems (CAD, PLM) ensures product data flows through to manufacturing and service without manual handoffs.
+Integration with engineering systems (CAD, PLM) keeps product data flowing through to manufacturing and service without manual handoffs.

-The asset management layer connects to the rest of the supply chain: maintenance events trigger spare parts procurement (S/4HANA), equipment data informs demand forecasting (IBP), and field service completion updates the asset record.
+Here’s where it gets neat: the asset management layer connects back to everything else.
+Maintenance events trigger spare parts procurement in S/4HANA.
+Equipment data informs demand forecasting in IBP.
+Field service completion updates the asset record.
+A proper closed loop.
+When it works, it works really well.

 FAQ